-Figure 3-7.
+Figure 3-9.
 Guiding panel.
-All items preceded by an asterisk (\) can be changed while guiding is in progress.
+All items preceded by an asterisk () can be changed while guiding is in progress.

-- Start guiding on star in field (for sidereal rates only).
-This is usually more precise than guiding on an object in the slit since the image centroid is more stable:

-θ.
-A = unsaved.fts/4 [402,444]= -5.7500 - a.
-Place target star in the center of A box (see item6). - b.
+- 8. Start guiding on star in field (for sidereal rates only).
+This is usually more precise than guiding on an object in the slit since the image centroid is more stable: - a.
+Place target star in the center of A box (see item 6). - b.
 In Display Options panel select the appropriate ActiveDpy in GDV and draw a box over the selected guide star in the field.
 (Use middle mouse button; move box around by clicking on left or right mouse buttons). - c.
 With DisplayType set to Image click Ga in Display Options panel (see Figure 3-1).
-The A and B guide boxes will be redrawn in GDV (see Figure 3-8).
-If desired the guide box width and height can be manually changed in the W H widget. - d.
-In the GXUI Obs panel select the Guiding panel (see Figure 3-7).
+The A and B guide boxes will be redrawn in GDV (see Figure 3-10).
+If desired the guide box width and height can be manually changed in the WH widget. - d.
+In the GXUI Obs panel select the Guiding panel (see Figure 3-7). - e.
+Set itime and coadds. - f.
+To guide in the A and B beams choose AB from the GuideAB pull-down menu.

-Figure 3-8.
+Figure 3-10.
 Setting guide boxes for an offset guide star in the Guidedog FOV.

-- e.
-Set itime and coadds. - f.
-To guide in the A and B beams choose AB from the GuideAB pull-down menu. - g.
+- g.
 For auto-guiding set CorrectTo to TCS from the pull-down menu.
 For manual guiding using the paddle buttons in t3remote set CorrectTo to Off. - h.
 Choose the guiding method from the Method pull-down menu.
 Faint works well for most point sources. - i.
 If desired Autosave can be turned on in GXUI but this is not necessary to guide. - j.
-Click Go in GXUI to start guiding.
-By default the zoomed guide image will appear in ActiveDpy 3 buffer D in GDV. - k.
+Click in GXUI to start guiding.
+By default, the zoomed guide image will appear in ActiveDpy 3 buffer D in GDV. - k.
 Once guiding has been started it is sometimes necessary to fine time the position of the target star in the slit.
-This is done by changing the coordinates of the off-slit guide boxes by using the arrows in the Guiding panel (see Figure 3-7 and 3-9). - 1.
-To check that the correct telescope nod has been set click on Beam A in the offset panel of t3remote.
+This is done by changing the coordinates of the off-slit guide boxes by using the arrows in the Guiding panel (see Figure 3-9 and 3-11). - To check that the correct telescope nod has been set click on Beam A in the offset panel of t3remote.
 This should move the into the B box in GDV.
 Switch back by clicking on Beam B. If not click on Auto GuideBox Setup and reposition the star.

-Figure 3-9.
+Figure 3-11.
 Arrows are used to fine-tune the position of the off-slit guide boxes.